 Lodging will be provided and paid for by the Center for all non-Purdue students.
 Students from outside Purdue requiring lodging will be staying at First Street Towers.

 Lunch will be catered onsite Monday through Thursday.
-Additionally, all attendees will be issued a dining card for use in the Purdue dining hall for breakfast and dinner Monday, May 21st - Thursday, May 24th.
+Additionally, all attendees will be issued a dining card for use in the Wiley dining hall for breakfast and dinner Monday, May 21st - Thursday, May 24th, and all meals will be at the Wiley dining hall for Friday, May 25th.
+Wiley is directly across from the Purdue Co-Rec Gymnasium.
 For any additional food or drinks that you want to pay for with your own $ can be easily purchased from the Lawson Computer Science "Port" Cafe between the hours of 8am-2pm (this cafe is on the first floor of the building where our workshop is held).
-Note, for Sunday arrivals we do not provide any meals and dining halls are closed, however there are several options available by walking two blocks west of First Street Towers in the Purdue West shopping plaza, or walking about 1 mile west along State Street to the Chauncey Hill Mall area.
+Note, for Sunday arrivals and Saturday departures we do not provide any meals and dining halls are closed, however, there are several options available by walking two blocks west of First Street Towers in the Purdue West shopping plaza, or walking about 1 mile east along State Street to the Chauncey Hill Mall area.

 Monday morning when you arrive at Lawson 3102 for the workshop, you will have with your name badge 1)A login for the Scholar server we will be using to access software and data, and for non-Purdue attendees 2) A login for the Purdue wireless network (PAL 3.0) and instructions for connecting.

 This time in May is the quietest on the Purdue campus.
 Not a lot is happening this week - other than our workshop!
-In addition to meeting as a team during evenings, you might be interested in checking out the Purdue CoRec - one of the nicest facilities of its kind in the country.
+Most evenings your team is encouraged to spend time together.
+In addition to eating dinner and meeting as a team during evenings, you might be interested in checking out the Purdue CoRec - one of the nicest facilities of its kind in the country.
 Check the summer hours before heading there.
 It is a short walk from your dormitory.
 Your Dining Card will give you access to the Co-Rec.

-There are a number of unique shops, bars, and dining at the east end of campus, about a 15 minute walk directly east from First Street Towers.
+There are a number of unique shops, bars, and dining at the east end of campus, about a 15-minute walk directly east from First Street Towers.
 You can also find out what else is happening in the area during the evenings at HomeofPurdue.com.
-Although Purdue is a safe campus, we strongly recommend walking at night as a group, and never alone, especially in areas off campus.
+Although Purdue is a very safe campus, we strongly recommend walking at night as a group, and never alone, especially in areas off of campus.